BriskenFinancials/use-case-template/cards/UC10000426-S-02-prepare-cutover-plan-and-production-environment.md

 ## Outcome

-You will be able to confidently Develop a detailed cutover plan outlining all activities, timelines, and responsibilities required for transitioning to production. accelerating progress and improving project alignment
+This enables you to develop a detailed cutover plan outlining all activities, timelines, and responsibilities required for transitioning to production

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-S-02-bottom.png)